 But remember that you are catering to more than one person; which means the profit you make from Group Coaching; even though it's cheaper than One-On-One Coaching, may surpass the profit of an Individual Coaching.

+Licensing Programs

 Coaching Programs And Group Coaching Programs Require Commitment; And Take A Lot Of Your Time.
 There's another way that you can make big profits; without investing too much time and energy.